andretai/klik2chat/README.md

 # Klik2Chat

-A React progressive web application that provides click-to-chat function for unsaved Whatsapp number(s).
+A React progressive web application that provides the click-to-chat function for unsaved Whatsapp number(s) with authentication and storage for registered users.

 # Active Demo